-This story is an update of earlier information about text, phone, and bitcoin scams.
+This story is an update of earlier information about past scams.
+Updated January 2023.

 How the door to door scam works

-Another ongoing scam involves fraudsters knocking on your front door and claiming to be from BC Hydro.
-They will try to gain access to your home by saying they need to inspect your furnace, and in some cases may even try to convince you that you need a new one.
+One ongoing scam involves fraudsters knocking on your front door and claiming to be from BC Hydro.
+They'll try to gain access to your home by saying they need to inspect your furnace, and in some cases may even try to convince you that you need a new one.

-BC Hydro will not need access to your home without your prior knowledge.
-If a BC Hydro employee does need to speak with you or any reason, such as an outage or other emergency, you can request their BC Hydro ID and call 1 800 BC Hydro (1 800 224 9376) to confirm that they're a legitimate employee or contractor.
+We won't try to gain access to your home without your prior knowledge.
+If a BC Hydro employee does need to speak with you for any reason, such as an outage or other emergency, you can request their BC Hydro ID and call 1 800 BC HYDRO (1 800 224 9376) to confirm that they're a legitimate employee or contractor.

 How the Bitcoin scam works

-The latest scam invokes the use of Bitcoin.
-It's similar to an earlier (and ongoing) telephone scam in which fraudsters posing as BC Hydro employees contact customers by telephone and ask them to purchase a cash gift card to pay for their overdue account and avoid disconnection of their service.
-This time around scammers tell customers to pay with Bitcoin.
+The Bitcoin scam is similar to the telephone scam in which fraudsters pose as BC Hydro employees and contact customers by telephone and ask them to pay for their overdue account in Bitcoin.

 Interac e-transfer for Power Smart programs

-Some BC Hydro Power Smart programs, notably Team Power Smart, offer the option to receive your reward or rebate via e-transfer.
+Some of our rebate and Power Smart programs, notably Team Power Smart, offer the option to receive your reward or rebate via e-transfer.
 Here's how to tell if you've received a legitimate note about your rebate or reward:

-- You will only receive an email about an Interac e-transfer from BC Hydro if you have participated in a Power Smart program (such as the Team Power Smart Reduction Challenge) and selected e-transfer to receive your reward or rebate.
+- You'll only receive an email about an Interac e-transfer from BC Hydro if you've participated in a Power Smart program (such as the Team Power Smart Reduction Challenge) and selected e-transfer to receive your reward or rebate.
 You'll never receive this note as a text message.

-- You will need to specifically make the selection to receive Interac e-transfer within MyHydro as part of your program participation or rebate application; the default selection will always be a credit on your BC Hydro bill.
+- You'll need to specifically make the selection to receive Interac e-transfer within MyHydro as part of your program participation or rebate application; the default selection will always be a credit on your BC Hydro bill.

 - You can never use Interac to pay your BC Hydro bill, and you'll never get a text message of any kind related to BC Hydro from Interac, which only uses email for BC Hydro transactions.